alisi1989/Polaris/README.md

 `Requirement:` The VCF file must be phased using tools like Shapeit4, Eagle, or similar phasing software.

-`Format:` The VCF should be gzipped (.vcf.gz) and properly indexed if necessary.
+`Format:` The VCF should be gzipped (.vcf.gz) and properly indexed.

 `Important:` Ensure that all variants have valid rsIDs (no missing or empty IDs).
 Variants with missing IDs (e.g., `.`) may cause issues in downstream analyses.